githubpartners/microsoft-learn/github/migrate-cicd-pipelines-to-github-with-github-actions-importer/includes/2-How-to-install,-update,-and-configure-GitHub-Actions-Importer.md

   -?, -h, --help  Show help and usage information

   Commands:
-  update     Update to the latest version of the GitHub Actions Importer. version    Display the version of the GitHub Actions Importer. configure  Start an interactive prompt to configure credentials used to authenticate with your CI server(s). audit      Plan your CI/CD migration by analyzing your current CI/CD footprint. forecast   Forecast GitHub Actions usage from historical pipeline utilization.
+  update     Update to the latest version of GitHub Actions Importer. version    Display the version of GitHub Actions Importer. configure  Start an interactive prompt to configure credentials used to authenticate with your CI server(s). audit      Plan your CI/CD migration by analyzing your current CI/CD footprint. forecast   Forecast GitHub Actions usage from historical pipeline utilization.